Brioche for Easter

 Preheat your oven to 180°.

-Dust your work surface with flour and grease 8 molds with some plant-based margarine and then dust them with flour as well.
+Dust your work surface with flour and grease 8 molds with some plant-based margarine and dust them with flour as well.

 Sprinkle some flour over the piece of dough and cut it into 8 equal pieces.